DibyenduBarmanOfficial/DC-Motor-Speed-Control/README.md

 4. Control Loop:
    - The main loop of the program toggles the flash LED by toggling the flash pin using the ! (logical NOT) operator.
-   - A delay of 25ms (HAL_Delay) is introduced to control the LED blinking speed.
+   - A delay of 25ms (thread_sleep_for) is introduced to control the LED blinking speed.

 5. Operation:
    - When the program is executed, the motor starts with the initial direction set to forward.